ARGOeu/argodoc/content/guides/compute.md

 - If set to **true** uploaded sync files will be automatically cleaned after a job completion

 ######section: `[jobs]`
+In this section we declare the specific tenant used in the installation and the set of jobs available (as we described them above in the [_"Tenants and jobs definitions"_](#tenants-and-job-definitions)).

 - `tenant={TENANT_NAME}`
 specify the name of the tenant used in this installation
 - `job_set={JobName1},{JobName2},...{JobNameN}`
-a list already establihed jobs (initially specified in ar-sync components).
-Names are case-sensitive
+a list already establihed jobs (initially specified in ar-connector components).
+Names are case-sensitive.
+For the same tenant multiple jobs can be present.
+Each job is defined by a set of different argo-connector files (different topologies,metric profiles,weights,etc...).
+Each job gives the opportunity to calculate a different view base
 ######section: `[sampling]`
 - `s_period={INTEGER}`
 specify the sampling period time in minutes